pichugin-i/Home-Work/README.md

 ## Discription

-Tis is my irst task with programming language C++ = realization - counting of date
+Tis is my irst task with programming language C++ = realization - finding the perimeter of a square by coordinates

 ## Merging an upstream repository
 ...